 The great majority of wall ovens sold these days are electric; they make up well over 85% of sales and there are always new models and brands coming onto the market.
 We currently don't review gas ovens, our wall oven reviews focus only on electric ovens.

 Gas ovens don't dry out food as much as electric, so they're ideal for roasts, casseroles and heavy cakes that require moisture.
 Although new generation electric ovens, like combination steam convection types, will give them a run for their money.
 They're also hotter at the top and cooler at the bottom, so foods need to be rotated for even cooking and browning.

-- Unless it has an internal grill, there is no direct heat from the top so it won't be as good for browning or crisping.
+Unless it has an internal grill, gas ovens have no direct heat from the top so they won't be as good for browning or crisping.
 Also, unless they have a fan they won't distribute the heat as evenly as electric.

 If it has electronic controls or an electric grill you'll need an electrical outlet nearby.

 Electric is the most popular type of wall oven, and it's what our wall oven reviews focus on.
 Most are multifunction, so you can do more with a variety of cooking modes.
 You can use a combination of top, bottom and grill plus fan to optimise different cooking, baking and grilling needs.

 At least two oven shelves and one baking tray should be included as standard.
 Three or more shelves are even better.
 Shelves should have safety stops to prevent them being pulled out accidentally, and feature a good range of shelf positions.

-- The shelves and grill tray should not slope down when pulled out with the weight of a heavy dish on them – your food may slide off.
-If shelves do slope, a guard at the front can help but it also makes it harder to slide heavy baking dishes in and out.
+The shelves and grill tray should not slope down when pulled out with the weight of a heavy dish on them – your food may slide off.
+If they do, a guard at the front can help but it also makes it harder to slide heavy baking dishes in and out.

-- Telescopic shelf runners help keep the shelf stable and make it smoother to slide shelves in and out.
-But they can be fiddlier to clean.
+Telescopic shelf runners help keep the shelf stable and make it smoother to slide shelves in and out.

 Smokeless grill tray